citp/privacy-policy-historical/j/ja/jav/javelin-tech.com.md

-> *The following text is extracted and transformed from the javelin-tech.com privacy policy that was archived on 2006-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061219193947id_/http%3A//www.javelin-tech.com/index/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the javelin-tech.com privacy policy that was archived on 2007-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071230225954id_/http%3A//www.javelin-tech.com/main/company/privacy_policy.htm) for the most accurate reproduction.*

-# Javelin Technologies Inc - CAD/CAM/CAE/PLM/Education Products & Services

-  |

-####
-**Privacy Practices**
+# Privacy Policy - Privacy Practices for Javelin Website & Electronic Communications

+## Privacy Practices for Javelin Website & Electronic Communications

 Welcome to this website, a service of Javelin Technologies Inc. This statement discloses the privacy practices for this website, including an explanation of which personally identifiable information of yours is collected; the organization collecting the information; how the information is used; with whom the information may be shared; which choices are available to you regarding collection, use and distribution of the information; the kind of security procedures that are in place to protect the loss, misuse or alteration of information; and how you can correct any inaccuracies in the information.

-Questions regarding this statement should be directed to Javelin through one of the feedback forms you will find on the website, or by sending a notice by mail to Javelin Technologies Inc., Suite 700, 700 Dorval Drive, Oakville, Ontario,
+Questions regarding this statement should be directed to Javelin through one of the feedback forms you will find on the website, or by sending a notice by mail to Javelin Technologies Inc., Suite 700, 700 Dorval Drive, Oakville, Ontario, L6K 3V3.

-L6K 3V3.

-#### **Information Collection and Use**
+### **Information Collection and Use**

 The information made available to Javelin falls into two categories: (1) information voluntarily supplied by visitors to the website and (2) tracking information recorded as visitors navigate through the website.

 To make use of some features on our website visitors may need to register and provide certain information as part of the registration or request process.
 We may ask, for example, for your name, title, company, address, contact numbers, email address, and postal code.
 The information you supply will help us to offer you more personalized features, to tailor our website to your interests and make it more useful to you.